ceciliomichael/ClaudeFlow/rules.md

 *   **/act**: Finds the next incomplete phase in `.session/plan/plan.md`, executes it based on its details, and marks it as complete in `plan.md`.
 Uses the `/sessionlog` procedure to log actions.
 When this command is detected, you MUST first read `.session/details/plan_act_details.md` and follow its instructions precisely.

+*   **/create [description]**: Creates and immediately executes a one-phase implementation plan based on the user's request, without creating plan.md files.
+The entire plan is displayed in the chat, then implementation begins.
+If UI generation is needed, it follows aesthetic guidelines.
+When this command is detected, you MUST first read `.session/details/create_details.md` and follow its instructions precisely.

 *   **/memory**: Creates an interconnected system of context files in `.session/memory/`, including project state, plan status, decisions, tasks, and a context map, all indexed for efficient recall.
 Each file respects strict line limits to optimize token usage.
 When this command is detected, you MUST first read `.session/details/memory_details.md` and follow its instructions precisely.

 *   **/recall [focus?]**: Efficiently retrieves and presents the project's memory context, preserving relationships between components while minimizing token usage.
 An optional [focus] parameter allows retrieving specific context areas (e.g., `/recall plan`, `/recall decisions`).
 When this command is detected, you MUST first read `.session/details/recall_details.md` and follow its instructions precisely.